SatishSable/Git-Github_Demo/README.md

 # Git-Github_Demo
-This is basic demo for git&amp;github
+This is basic demo for git&amp;github.